pineboat/pineboat.github.io/content/post/regular_expressions_first_line_of_defence.md

 * [Conclusion](#07-conclusion)

 ## Why regular expressions?
 Everyone has their own 'why', don't we?
-A million reasons.
 May be one of them is to test if the string is a valid hex color code?
+May be you are writing a processor library such as [sass](https://github.com/search?l=&q=regexp+repo%3Asass%2Fsass&ref=advsearch&type=Code&utf8=%E2%9C%93) that leverages RegExp.

 I'll let the universe throw the `why` at you and help you cover the `how`.